Call MVCC Admissions

 ET141 Programmable Logic Controllers C-2 P-2 Cr-3 This course is a study of the types, applications, and use of Programmable Logic Controllers (PLCs).
 It includes methods for developing PLC ladder programs, PLC installation, wiring, operation, maintenance, and troubleshooting.
 Experience is provided using Allen Bradley MicroLogix, SLC500, and Compactlogix PLCs, as well as the Logixpro PLC Simulator.
-Prerequisites: ET151 Circuits 1 and ET153 Introduction to Electronics or ET111 and ET104 Systems Diagrams.
+Prerequisites: ET151 Circuits 1 and ET153 Introduction to Electronics or ET104 Systems Diagrams.
 See when this course is offered ...

 ET291 Fund Highly Auto Manu Sys

 This course introduces basic principles of systems encountered by technicians employed in highly automated manufacturing environments.
 Topics include manufacturing sequences, remote access, cycle time, and production flow analysis.
 Gant charts and other planning tools, troubleshooting, and routine/preventative maintenance procedures are presented.
 Manufacturing execution systems and applications of statistical process control are discussed.
 Prerequisites: MA106 Technical Mathematics 2 or MA121 Fundamentals of College Mathematics 1.
 See when this course is offered ...

 PEXXX Physical Education Elective